This super easy way to remove pomegranate seeds is amazing! And it takes less than a minute for a whole pom – no fuss, no mess, no water!

 - Take a sturdy spatula or a wooden spoon (if I have a choice, I really like a sturdy wooden spoon best) and begin to whack firmly on the top surface of the pom.

 - This is where some people go wrong.
-They try this technique and it doesn’t seem to work – they’re tapping, not whacking!
+They try this technique and it doesn’t seem to work – that’s because they’re lightly tapping.
+You actually want to give it a good WHACK.
 If you tap too gently, the seeds will NOT be released.

 - Don’t be afraid to give it some good, hard whacks – go ahead, get all your frustration and anxiety out.
 You’ll feel much better and you’ll have something beautiful to show for it!